charlesneimog/OpenScofo/Documentation/score/fundaments.md

 ---
 ## Score Structure

-The OpenScofo **Score** is the root of a composition.
-It organizes all components of your interactive score into four main sections:
+The `OpenScofo` **Score** serves as the foundation for creating an interactive piece with `OpenScofo`.
+It is the framework through which all interactions are built, organizing the components of your interactive score into four primary sections:

 * **Comments** – Optional textual notes or explanations in your score.
 * **Config** – Global configuration settings such as tempo, FFT size, or machine learning models, etc.